gvwilson/thirdbit/_posts/2018/2018-12-20-pete-primm-and-monsters.md

 but again,
 work seems to have ground to a halt.
-I'm sure there's got to be more out there, and I'd be very grateful for pointers---please
+I'm sure there's got to be more out there, and I'd be very grateful for pointers—please
 [email me](mailto:gvwilson@third-bit.com) if you have any.
 (I apologize for not enabling comments here: following my criticism of Shopify's continued support for white nationalist sites,